 Things Goin' On

--This Month, Andrew is performing again in Axial Theatre's Twisted Valentine Festival.
-The festival runs February 7th-9th and 13th-16th.
-This time around Andrew is acting alongside fellow Texas State University Alumni, Actor and Playwright, Mandy Murphy.
-The play "Luella and Josh", also written by Mandy Murphy, will be directed by David Adam Gill, curator of New Ambassador's Theatre Company, in which Mandy and Andrew are both company members.
-For more information about the festival visit the website at
+-In February 2020, Andrew performed again in Axial Theatre's Twisted Valentine Festival.
+The festival ran February 7th-9th and 13th-16th.
+This time around Andrew was acting alongside fellow Texas State University Alumni, Actor and Playwright, Mandy Murphy.
+The play "Luella and Josh", also written by Mandy Murphy, was directed by David Adam Gill, curator of New Ambassador's Theatre Company, in which Mandy and Andrew are both company members.
+For more information about the festival visit the website at www.axialtheatre.org

 "Their son Harvey, played skillfully by a brooding and winsome Andrew Griffin, is less enamored of the community, feeling uneasy with being just a part of a thing when he feels led to lead his own life" - Michael Presley Bobbitt

--In April, Andrew performed in Evelyn Mertens' one man show Grace, in Pat Lennon's Ariane Festival, presented at Philipstown Depot Theatre.
+-In April 2019, Andrew performed in Evelyn Mertens' one man show Grace, in Pat Lennon's Ariane Festival, presented at Philipstown Depot Theatre.
 The festival ran April 5-7th.
-WATCH BELOW!

 -In the Fall 2018, Andrew was a part of the national tour of Not Fade Away: A Tribute to Buddy Holly and the Legends of Rock N' Roll.
 The tour ran through September, October and November.
-For more information visit
+For more information visit www.notfadeawayshow.com

 -In January 2018, Andrew was a part of The Secret Theatre's Act One: One Act play festival.
 He portrayed Justin Bieber in Cambria Denim's A Girl Smiles in the Arctic, directed by Madelyn Shaffer.
 Along side Andrew were Nayem Cardenas-Lopez and Briaden Wells.
 The show advanced to the final round of the festival, and swept the awards including Best Director: Madelyn Shaffer, Best Actress: Nayem Cardenas-Lopez, Best Actor: Andrew Griffin, and Best Play: Cambria Denim.
 The play is soon to be published in the Secret Theatre Short Play Anthology.
 WATCH BELOW!